mike-s123/MStar-WLAN/README.md

 ## Important future directions

 Possible additions: Include support for additional controllers.
 Allow changing user/pass for config and update.
 Static IP config.
 SMTP - email notifications for error or out-of-range conditions (or even daily updates).
-Logging/graphing.
+Logging/graphing (anyone good at jquery?).
 Support for simultaneous connection to multiple controllers.
 Regularly poll controller in background and cache the data, to speed up web page views.
 Async web server.
 Provide "one click" charging settings for different batteries.
 Backup/restore settings.
 Support connection to multiple, alternate SSIDs.
 MQTT.
 SNMP.

 ## Author

 * **Mike Sauve** - [mike-s123](https://github.com/mike-s123/)
 Programming is not my day job, so don't be harsh about style or efficiency.
+Function over form.

 ## License and copyrights

+First up - if you clone/fork this, please let me know.
+It's not a requirement, just a request - I'd like to know who else is interested.

 * Original work copyright by Mike Sauve, License [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/legalcode)